-Assessment Task 1 Creating an Assessment Task
+Assessment Task 1: Creating an assessment task

-Specific criteria (-) - - ((+) Understanding of the question or issue and the key concepts involved Understanding of the task and its relationship to relevant areas of theory, research and practice.
+Specific criteria (-) - (+) Understanding of the question or issue and the key concepts involved Understanding of the task and its relationship to relevant areas of theory, research and practice.
 Rationale linked to outcomes in the syllabus.
 Show evidence of critical analysis and reflection.
 Depth of analysis and/or critique in response to the task Ability to plan and assess for effective learning by designing an assessment task, marking criteria and rubric using knowledge of the NSW syllabus documents or other curriculum requirements of the education act.
 Reasons for the choice of questions and why it is a good task effectively explained Demonstration of knowledge, respect and understanding of the social, ethnic, cultural and religious backgrounds of students and how these factors may affect learning.
 Demonstrates knowledge of resources that will engage and extend all students.
-Clear statement of syllabus outcomes Assessment/Task goal(s) clearly linked to syllabus outcomes and chosen strategies Correct use of Mathematical terminology Syllabus related terminology clearly explained and justified appropriately Familiarity with and relevance of professional and/or research literature used to support response Reference specifically to material, research and ideas presented in method lectures, readings from the prescribed text and other sources, relevant lectures from the combined method lecture series and from the professional experience lectures on diversity.
-Structure and organisation of response Presentation of response according to appropriate academic and linguistic conventions General comments/recommendations for next time
+Clear statement of syllabus outcomes Assessment/Task goal(s) clearly linked to syllabus outcomes and chosen strategies Correct use of Mathematical terminology Syllabus related terminology clearly explained and justified appropriately Syllabus related terminology clearly explained and justified appropriately - Familiarity with and relevance of professional and/or research literature used to support response Reference specifically to material, research and ideas presented in method lectures, readings from the prescribed text and other sources, relevant lectures from the combined method lecture series and from the professional experience lectures on diversity. ļ Structure and organisation of response Presentation of response according to appropriate academic and linguistic + conventions General comments/recommendations for next time Ochoral Commenta/recommentations for flext time

-Lecturer Date
+Lecturer: Date: